-At New England Breast and Wellness, your breast cancer diagnosis and treatment plan will be managed by Dr. Katherina Calvillo, a breast cancer specialist and surgeon with 16 years of experience at Harvard.
+At New England Breast and Wellness, your breast cancer diagnosis and treatment plan will be managed by Dr. Katherina Calvillo, a breast cancer specialist and surgeon with nearly 20 years of experience at Harvard and Dana Farber Cancer Institute.
 We take a personalized and intimate approach to breast cancer care — we curate a personalized plan according to your individual needs and requirements.
 We encourage you to seek a diagnosis as a routine mammogram if you’re experiencing breast cancer symptoms or as a follow-up after long-term survivorship care.
 If you are looking for more information about breast cancer diagnosis in Boston, contact us at New England Breast and Wellness.

 Dr. Calvillo carefully examines your tumor type and the characteristics of your abnormal cells to curate a personalized treatment plan.
 She identifies the subtypes of breast cancer to propose the ideal treatment options for quick and optimal relief.
 Furthermore, she works in coordination with other hospitals and doctors to determine if you need additional tests.
 Our multidisciplinary approach to breast cancer diagnosis allows us to identify and treat breast cancer at the earliest stage possible.

 A mammogram is the first and least invasive diagnostic test — it involves x-rays of the breast.
 We use digital mammograms that provide two-dimensional images of your breasts while highlighting all unusual lumps and masses.
 We may also use breast tomosynthesis, which involves taking multiple three-dimensional images of your breasts from various angles, giving doctors a clear image of the lumps and masses in your breasts.
 As such, breast tomosynthesis improves breast cancer detection capabilities.